 According to (Rickards, 2012), simulation model uses the power of computers to provide information about the cash flows and assets and liabilities to the management.
 (Kohn, 2010), analyzed that GCB or ADB can generate accurate data and reliability through simulation on the prices, growth rates, reinvestments, etc. under different schemes of interest rates and liquidity rates.
 Therefore, banks can easily assess the possible effects of changes in the interest rates and liquidity risk on their earnings.
 As well as on the economic value and their effect on the cash flows.

-(Sercu, P. Uppal, R. and Hulle, C. V., 2009), determined that the static simulation can help in assessing the movement of cash that can arise independently from the current on and off balance sheet.
+As per (Sercu, P. Uppal, R. and Hulle, C. V., 2009), determined that the static simulation can help in assessing the movement of cash that can arise independently from the current on and off balance sheet.
 The dynamic simulation can also assist in having detailed information about the future course of action of interest rates and its effect on the liquidity position that can affect the business activity in managing assets and liabilities over the period.

 Therefore, GCB and ADB can use the simulation technique to balance their current earnings and potentiality of long-term earnings that can help them to maintain the adequate liquidity and interest rate risk exposures.